rapidsai/raft/README.md

 ## Is RAFT right for me?

-RAFT contains low level primitives for accelerating applications and workflows.
+RAFT contains low-level primitives for accelerating applications and workflows.
 Data source providers and application developers may find specific tools -- like ANN algorithms -- very useful.
 RAFT is not intended to be used directly by data scientists for discovery and experimentation.
 For data science tools, please see the [RAPIDS website](https://rapids.ai/).

 ## Getting started